-- 1. The commercial evaluation software for PDC and FDS are able to compensate for the influences of insulation geometry, insulation temperature and oil conductivity. - 2.
-The commercial analysis software for the RV method based on the central time constant is too simplistic. - 3.
-All methods show an apparently decreasing moisture analysis result for increasing temperature and an increasing moisture result for increasing oil conductivity. - 4.
-A new software "Dirana" was developed which bases on a new data pool, measured at new and aged pressboard with various moisture contents and oil impregnation. - 5.
-The new analysis algorithm compares measurements from a transformer to modelled dielectric responses, obtained from the so called XY-model.
-The new software features weighting of low frequency data and an extended XY-model.
-A time dependent oil conductivity did not improve the analysis results. - 6.
-Applied on the benchmark test the new software proves the best compensation for oil conductivity and for insulation geometry. - The new software was successfully utilized for onsite measurements in comparison to other measurement and analysis methods.
+- The commercial evaluation software for PDC and FDS are able to compensate for the influences of insulation geometry, insulation temperature and oil conductivity. - The commercial analysis software for the RV method based on the central time constant is too simplistic. - All methods show an apparently decreasing moisture analysis result for increasing temperature and an increasing moisture result for increasing oil conductivity. - A new measurement instrument "Dirana" was developed, that combines the time and frequency domain measurement and thus decreases the time need essentially. - The new software bases on a new data pool, measured at new and aged pressboard with various moisture contents and oil impregnation. - The new analysis algorithm compares measurements from a transformer to modelled dielectric responses, obtained from the so called XY-model.
+The new software features weighting of low frequency data and compensates for conductive aging byproducts. - Applied on the benchmark test the new software proves the best compensation for oil conductivity and for insulation geometry. - The new software was successfully utilized for onsite measurements in comparison to other measurement and analysis methods.